 The headwaters of the Santa Fe River gather east of the City of Santa Fe in the high country of the Sangre de Cristo Mountains.
 The river and its watershed are made up of the main course of the Santa Fe River plus all of the streams, arroyos, and water courses that flow into it.
-As the river flows through a developed, urban environment, the watershed gathers all of the waters that flow from the streets, parking lots, buildings, vacant lots and all of the front and back yards of the town.
+As the river flows through a developed, urban environment, the watershed gathers all of the water that flows from the streets, parking lots, buildings, vacant lots, and all of the front and back yards of the town.
 The entire watershed covers about 285 square miles.
-Everything within the area flows to, and is a part of, the river system.
+Everything within the area flows to and is a part of, the river system.

 Santa Fe River Studies

-The City has finalized 6 of 7 studies analyzing and summarizing various physical aspects of the water in the Santa Fe River in the Santa Fe River Studies and are meant to assist the community in making water management decisions regarding the timing and magnitude of bypass flows to the Santa Fe River.
+The City has finalized 6 of 7 studies analyzing and summarizing various physical aspects of the water in the Santa Fe River Studies and are meant to assist the community in making water management decisions regarding the timing and magnitude of bypass flows to the Santa Fe River.
 They cover the following topics: